View full guide »

 It is also clear in Canada, as in the United States and elsewhere, that advertisers have an obligation to ensure that advertising content is clearly identified to consumers as such, particularly when the content is presented in a way that bears a significant similarity to the news, feature articles, product reviews, entertainment, and other content that surrounds, or appears in proximity to, the advertising content.
 The US FTC's Native Advertising: A Guide for Businesses provides a helpful discussion on the subject, with some useful examples, and it is suggested that the overriding principles addressed in the FTC guidance are relevant considerations under Canada's misleading advertising laws as well.

-Ad Standards has also published its Interpretation Guideline #5 - Testimonials, Endorsements, Reviews, intended to provide greater guidance on the ever-evolving world of (misleading) endorsements and paid-for content and the disclosures required in order for a testimonial, endorsement, review or other representation to be compliant with the Canadian Code of Advertising Standards - guidelines which also reference the FTC's Guide to Testimonials & endorsements and the Word of Mouth Marketing Association's White Paper Ethical Word of Mouth Marketing Disclosure Best Practices in Today's Regulatory Environment.
+Ad Standards has also published its Interpretation Guideline #5 - Testimonials, Endorsements, Reviews, intended to provide greater guidance on the ever-evolving world of (misleading) endorsements and paid-for content and the disclosures required in order for a testimonial, endorsement, review or other representation to be compliant with the Canadian Code of Advertising Standards - guidelines which also reference the Competition Bureau's Deceptive Marketing Practices Digest.
 With respect to the disclosure required for representations by influencers – or any other individual with a "material connection" to an entity providing a product or service – made on social media channels, Ad Standards' Influencer Marketing Steering Committee Disclosure Guidelines outline best practices.

 The Office of the Privacy Commissioner of Canada has also released Guidelines on Privacy and Online Behavioural Advertising, which are designed to help organizations involved in online behavioural advertising ensure that their practices are fair, transparent and in compliance with Canadian law.